 Unlike standard radiation therapy, MRI-guided radiation therapy allows doctors to precisely track and dose a tumor in real time.
 MRI-guided radiation therapy combines diagnostic MRI imaging with a linear accelerator.
 Doctors see in real time if a patient’s tumor has shifted due to movement from the bowels, regular breathing or a heartbeat, lessening the side effects of radiation to healthy tissue.
 If you missed this informative talk, you can learn more about MRI-guided radiation therapy here and watch the recorded talk below.

 About Dr. Kristina Young

-Dr. Young is the medical director of Radiation Oncology at Providence Cancer Institute of Oregon and a radiation oncologist with The Oregon Clinic.
-She also serves as an assistant member at the Earle A. Chiles Research Institute where she leads the Tumor Microenvironment Laboratory.
+In addition to her roles as medical director and radiation oncologist, Dr. Young serves as an assistant member at the Earle A. Chiles Research Institute where she leads the Tumor Microenvironment Laboratory.